Oliver Fisher

 Oliver James Fisher (born 13 September 1988) is an English professional golfer who plays on the European Tour.
 He also played in the inaugural LIV Golf Invitational Series.
+In 2018, Fisher shot the first round of 59 on the European Tour.

 Early life and amateur career

 In 1988, Fisher was born in Chingford, London.
 He was a winner of the Faldo Series, Nick Faldo's development programme for young golfers, in 2003, 2004 and 2005, and as such was regarded as one of the best prospects of his generation.

 In 2004, he was part of the English team winning the European Boys' Team Championship and a member of Europe's winning 2004 Junior Ryder Cup team against United States in Ohio.
 In 2005 he became the youngest player to take part in the Walker Cup.

 In late 2006, while still an amateur, Fisher entered the European Tour's qualifying school.
 He finished fifth to become the youngest Briton to win a tour card and immediately turned professional.